-- 211. In relation to the Code, the BCCC has the following powers: - a) monitor and oversee compliance with the Code: - b) investigate any allegation of a Code breach noting its priority pursuant to its charter; - c) as appropriate, investigate serious or systemic breaches;
+- 211. In relation to the Code, the BCCC has the following powers: - a) monitor and oversee compliance with the Code; - b) investigate any allegation of a Code breach noting its priority pursuant to its charter; - c) as appropriate, investigate serious or systemic breaches;

-- d) request information from subscribing banks and other stakeholders; - e) make findings and recommendations on Code breaches; - f) apply sanctions; - g) provide guidance and reports; and - h) undertake other functions and responsibilities as reasonably determined from time to time.

-In addition, the BCCC will endeavour to:

-- a) drive improvements in compliance with the Code, to achieve best practice through a collaborative approach with the banking sector and other key stakeholders; and - b) promote awareness of the Code and the role of the BCCC through engagement with key stakeholders.
+- d) request information from subscribing banks and other stakeholders; - e) make findings and recommendations on Code breaches; - f) apply sanctions; - g) provide guidance and reports; and - h) undertake other functions and responsibilities as reasonably determined from time to time. - In addition, the BCCC will endeavour to: - i) drive improvements in compliance with the Code to achieve best practice; and - ii) promote awareness of the Code and the role of the BCCC through engagement with key stakeholders.